Ma Tripura Sundari Sadhana: A Guide To Her Worship

 A committed Sri Vidya practitioner dedicates approximately two hours daily to Tantra Sadhana, typically divided between morning and evening sessions.

-The morning practice includes breath awareness, Nadi Shodhana (alternate nostril breathing), Sushumna activation, and visualisation of sacred geometry within the energy centers.
+• The morning practice includes breath awareness, Nadi Shodhana (alternate nostril breathing), Sushumna activation, and visualisation of sacred geometry within the energy centres.

 Advanced Tantra Sadhana incorporates various Nyasas (ritual placement of mantras on the body), specific Mudras (hand gestures), and elaborate visualisation practices.